BA or BSc-degree (or equivalent) in Archaeology or a relevant discipline;

 Final essay (60%).

-In preparation for this course, you are advised to study R. Klein’s The Human Career (3rd edition).
+In preparation for this course, students are advised to study R. Klein’s The Human Career (3rd edition).

 For more information about this course, please contact prof. dr. J.W.M.
 Roebroeks.